limjiahau/limjiahau/README.md

 🧠 Currently pursuing my B.Eng in Mechanical Engineering

-👯‍♀️ Looking to pursue a career in tech for public good
+👯‍♀️ Looking to pursue a career in tech for good

 💬 More details loading...